Python module

 Call only when the server has closed the connection.

-copyscript(source: str, target: str, backup: int | None = None)[source]
+copyscript(source: str, target: str, backups: int | None = None)[source]

 Download source and re-upload it as target.